braidchat/braid/developing.md

 (chat.server.sync/start-router!)
 ```

-Before opening the website, please run figwheel and lesscss first.
+Before opening the website, run figwheel first.
 See below on how to do that.

 ## Figwheel - JS and CSS compiling and hot-reload